Is it mandatory that my child has a Device/iPad for school?

 How will the school ensure students are only accessing educational apps or websites during class time?

 Teachers will continue to monitor the use of technology in the classroom and any misuse will be treated the same as any other inappropriate behaviour and normal classroom discipline rules and policies will apply.
-Actively accessing or seeking out inappropriate sites is a behavioural issue that will be dealt with by the classroom teacher, Head of Sub-School and/or Head of Campus, Deputy Principal or Principal.
+Actively accessing or seeking out inappropriate sites is a behavioural issue that will be dealt with by the classroom teacher, Head of Sub-School and Principal.

 Please note the school cannot filter a personal 3G/4G data connection and we therefore request that parents with such concerns do not purchase a 3G/4G/LTE enabled device or install a cellular data card in the iPad or Device.
 The school does filter and monitor all Internet traffic that flows through our network and block any site it deems to be inappropriate.